Britain's FTSE climbs as banks and oil companies rise, M&S slumps

 "There is some good news for investors as it looks like they may not have to face another summer of high volatility with respect to Greece," said Naeem Aslam, chief market analyst at TF Global Markets UK Limited.

-Royal Bank of Scotland led the gainers on the FTSE 100, rising 4.4 percent while peer HSBC Holdings also advanced, up 3.2 percent.
+Royal Bank of Scotland and HSBC Holdings were the top gainers on the FTSE 100, up 3.8 percent and 3.2 percent respectively.

 Oil companies also rose as the price of oil edged towards $50 a barrel.

-However, M&S slumped more than 9 percent, the worst-performing FTSE 100 stock in percentage terms as it headed for its biggest daily loss since August 2008.
+However, M&S slumped more than 8 percent, making it the worst-performing FTSE 100 stock in percentage terms.

 M&S warned of a short-term hit to profit as it pushes through a plan to turn around its underperforming clothing and homeware business.